dxjoshi/gof-design-patterns/README.md

 -- It allows classes to work together that couldn't otherwise because of incompatible interfaces.

 ### Observer Pattern:
--- Deinfes one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automcatically.
+-- Defines one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 -- Strive for loosely coupled designs between objects that interact.
 -- Follows a Publisher-Subscriber model